Can You Get Life Insurance if you Have Diabetes?

 Best case: Table rating 3-4

 Typical case: Table rating 5-8

 Worst case: Decline (complications, poor or A1C levels not controlled)

 Typical case: Table 2-4

 Worst case: Decline (complications, poor or A1c Levels not controlled)

 Type 1 Diabetics:

 It is hard to get life insurance for a type 1 diabetic.
-Type 1 diabetes cannot be controlled without insulin injections.
+Type 1 cannot be controlled without insulin injections.
 Securing a policy while taking insulin can be tough.
 But if your diabetes is well maintained, your chances of approval are greater.